-Both the screened-in porch and sunroom will also add real-estate value to your home.
-However, a sunroom can add exponentially more value than a screened-in porch.
+All of these upgrades also add real estate value to your home.
+However, a sunroom can add exponentially more value than a plain screen room or screened-in porch.

 The Outdoor Air & Dust

-It seems that screened-in porches are a clear winner when it comes to ventilation because the screen just allows air to flow.
-The downside to this is that the air can carry dust and the porch can get dusty very quickly, depending on where you live.
-Some people may actually prefer this though – having the more outdoor feel of a screened porch.
+Screened-in porches are a clear winner when it comes to ventilation because the screen allows air to flow more freely.
+The downside to this is that the air can carry dust, which results in the porch getting dusty very quickly.

 Step 1: Design and Assessment